garden-rs/garden/doc/src/commands.md

         depth: 42
         url: <url>

-`garden grow example` clones the repository using `git clone --depth=42 <url>`.
+`garden grow example` clones the repository using:

+    git clone --depth=42 --no-single-branch

+Even though a shallow clone is created, all of the remote tracking branches (eg. `origin/*`) are available because we clone the repository using the `--no-single-branch` option.

+The `single-branch: true` tree parameter is used to create clones that contain a single branch only.
+This is useful if you want to limit the on-disk footprint of repositories by only having a single branch available.

+This paramter is typically used in conjunction with `branch: <branch-name>` and `depth: 1` to create a 1-commit shallow clone with a single branch.

+    trees:
+      example:
+        branch: dev
+        depth: 1
+        single-branch: true
+        url: <url>

+Wildcards are supported in the trees queries supported by `garden grow`.
 `garden grow 'glob*'` grows the gardens, groups or trees that start with "glob".

-If "garden.yaml" contains "gardens" whose name matches the query then the trees associated with each garden are grown.
+If `garden.yaml` contains `gardens` whose name matches the query then the trees associated with each garden are grown.

 If no gardens are found then garden will search for "groups" that match